elibroftw/blog.elijahlopez.ca/content/posts/university/cs-456-computer-networks.md

 - aka: link-layer address; LAN address; physical address
 - each frame has a unique MAC (Multiple Access Channel) address for source
-- MAC needed to get assigned an IP address by the router
+- MAC needed to get assigned an IP address by the DHCP server (probably bundled with the router in home networks)
 - 48-bit MAC address (hardware or random software)
 - local unique 32-bit IP address
 - IEEE manages the MAC address space so that manufacturers do not conflict